 First of all, what exactly is a digital nomad?
 A digital nomad according to digital nomad soul is simply a longterm traveler that makes money online.

-Now, what happens if you are a single mom of three trying to pull this nomad life off?
-Well… this blog will show you what single mom nomad life really looks like and how it is absolutely possible for you to live this nomad life as well.
+Now, what happens if you are a single mom of three trying to pull this traveling single mom life off?
+Well… this blog will show you what single mom nomad life really looks like and how it is absolutely possible for you to live this life as well.

 Although nomad life might not be for everyone, I highly recommend you give it a try especially if you are a single mom.

-Why Should You Give Nomad Life A Try As A Single Mom?
+Why Should You Give The Traveling Single Mom Life A Try?

 That is easy!
 You should give nomad life a try as a single mom because it is an absolutely life-changing experience.